 Hello, I’m Piero Dri.
 I’m Venetian and I’m a “Remer”: a oars [remi] and oarlocks [forcole] maker.
 It’s one of the most ancient crafts in Venice.

-The “forcola” is the venetian term for oarlocks, the strut of the oar that is used for rowing.
-There are different types of “forcole”, for every type of venetian boat: so I do not do them only for the gondole, but for every type of venetian boats.
-They (the forcole) are all tailored from one whole peace of walnut wood.
-It’s been a bit a re-connection with a part of me, which is connected to rowing and a way of living Venice “slow”, if we want to use a modern way to say it.
-This old passion of mine, which I inherited from my grandfather who used to bring me around on his “sandolo” [a type of venetian boat], gave birth to the desire to reconnect with this aspect of the venetian world.
+The “forcola” is the Venetian term for oarlocks, the strut of the oar that is used for rowing.
+There are different types of “forcole”, for every type of Venetian boat: so I do not do them only for the gondolas, but for every type of Venetian boats.
+They (the forcole) are all tailored from one whole piece of walnut wood.
+It’s been a bit a re-connection with a part of me, which is connected to rowing and a way of living Venice “slow” if we want to use a modern way to say it.
+This old passion of mine, which I inherited from my grandfather who used to bring me around on his “sandolo” [a type of Venetian boat], gave birth to the desire to reconnect with this aspect of the Venetian world.

 I practice the traditional techniques, which I learned from my master Paolo Brandolisio in his workshop, which has previously been run by Giuseppe Carli.
 All the methods, the instruments, and the techniques are those that were in use already one century ago.

-It begins with a pretty big trunck, of a diameter of around 60 cm, that has then to be cut in 4 pieces, let’s say slices, big enough to be able to carve in each quarter a “forcola” for a gondola, which is the thickest kind of forcola that can be made.
-These quarters will be left seasoning and, once ready, they will be sawn accordingly to the size of the forcola.
-So every rower, based on his height, will have a longer of shorter forcola.
-The work is tailored with the use of this bucksaw which is a very old kind of saw, very practical for narrow curves and then, the final touch is done using this tool, which is a sort of a two handed scalpel, called draw-knife, which come in different sizes, based on the shape of the surface we need to work on: the broader one for surfaces without curves, while if I have to work here [indicating a point on the forcola] or on the “morso” [fulcrum], which has to be done perfectly for rowing, I use a smaller tool and continue this way.
-So, these are my working tools, they are not many, they are also pretty simple, but they give your the ability to do many things.
-Actually, these tools are not found for sale, so one problem of this artisanal craft is that we need ourselves other artisans that craft us our working tools and are disapearing.
+It begins with a pretty big trunk, of a diameter of around 60 cm, that has then to be cut in 4 pieces, let’s say slices, big enough to be able to carve in each quarter a “forcola” for a gondola, which is the thickest kind of “forcola” that can be made.
+These quarters will be left seasoning and, once ready, they will be sawn accordingly to the size of the “forcola”.
+So every rower, based on his height, will have a longer or shorter “forcola”.
+The work is tailored using this bucksaw which is a very old kind of saw, very practical for narrow curves and then, the final touch is done using this tool, which is a sort of a two handed scalpel, called draw-knife, which come in different sizes, based on the shape of the surface we need to work on: the broader one for surfaces without curves, while if I have to work here [indicating a point on the forcola] or on the “morso” [fulcrum], which has to be done perfectly for rowing, I use a smaller tool and continue this way.
+So, these are my working tools, they are not many, they are also pretty simple, but they give you the ability to do many things.
+Actually, these tools are not found for sale, so one problem of this artisanal craft is that we need ourselves other artisans that craft us our working tools and are disappearing.
 From this point of view, it is all connected to each other.